-Except for some weakening in October, the peso was relatively stable against the US dollar for most of 1996, depreciating by just 3% in nominal terms in the course of the year.
+Except for some weakening in October, the peso was relatively stable against the US dollar for most of 1996, depreciating by just 3% in nominal terms in the

+... and, since 1995, money growth targeting in Mexico course of the year.
 In part, the relative stability reflected attempts - through reductions in money market liquidity or, since February 1997, through sales of a fixed amount of dollars if the peso fell by more than 2% in a single day - to avoid excessive speculative pressures.
 Moreover, exchange rate options were used to reconstitute foreign exchange reserves during periods of peso strength, an approach designed to allow reserve growth without signalling an official exchange rate target.
 Given continued large inflation differentials vis-à-vis trading partners, nominal stability implied a real appreciation that has reversed about half of the real depreciation that occurred in late 1994 and early 1995.